whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 ## Folding and unfolding

-To manage folding and unfolding we have to implement some state controls.
-Store all unfolded paths in an array as a state.
-So we can check this state when rendering.
+To manage folding and unfolding we have to implement some state controllers.
+We can add all unfolded items in one array and check it when rendering.

 ```tsx
 # src/FileBrowser.tsx